UTCSheffield/digital-art-club/content/Hydra/Session 3 - Start your project.md

 ## Start your project

 ---
-## The Aim
+## Our Aim
 To create web based art on the themes of [UTC Sheffield OLP](https://www.utcsheffield.org.uk/olp/)

-- **Specialisms**
+---

+### Specialisms
 - **Computing**
 - **Health Sciences & Social Care**
 - **Sport Science**

-- **Olympic Values**
+---

+### Olympic Values
 - **Excellence** - someone doing the best they can, in sport and in life.
 It is about taking part and striving for improvement, not just winning.​
 - **Friendship** - using sport and to develop tolerance and understanding between all people – performers, spectators and citizens generally.​
 - **Respect** - having consideration for oneself, others and the wider environment.
 It includes respecting the rules of sport and the officials who uphold them.

 ---
 ## Your thoughts